Šonov

 Šonov (Schönau) is a municipality and village in Náchod District in the Hradec Králové Region of the Czech Republic.
 It has about 300 inhabitants.
+It is known for the Church of Saint Margaret, protected as a national cultural monument.

+Etymology

+The initial German name Schönau was derived from (in der) schönen Au, meaning '(on a) beautiful meadow'.
+The Czech name was created by transcription of the German name.

 Geography

 Šonov is located about 25 km northeast of Náchod and 21 km south of the Polish city of Wałbrzych, on the border with Poland.
 It lies in the Broumov Highlands and within the Broumovsko Protected Landscape Area.
 The highest point is the hill Červená hora at 747 m above sea level.
 The village is situated in the valley of the stream Šonovský potok.

 History

 The village was founded by German colonists, probably between 1253 and 1258.
 The first written mention of Šonov is from 1300.

 Transport

 On the Czech-Polish border is the road border crossing Šonov / Tłumaczów.

 Sights

 The main landmark of Šonov is the Church of Saint Margaret.
 It was built in the Baroque style in 1724–1726 according to the design by architect Kilian Ignaz Dientzenhofer.
 For its value it has been protected as a national cultural monument since 2022.